a11599/pmi/README.md

 Inputs:

-- AL: Allocation mode.
+- `AL`: Allocation mode.
 See `PMI_MEM_*` constants below.
-- ECX: Size of memory block to allocate in bytes.
+- `ECX`: Size of memory block to allocate in bytes.

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set or linear address of allocated memory block.
+- `EAX`: Error code if `CF` set or linear address of allocated memory block.
-- EBX: Physical address of memory block when allocating memory for DMA.
+- `EBX`: Physical address of memory block when allocating memory for DMA.
 Might be identical to linear address.

 Possible values for allocation mode (AL):